Introduction to the System

 - A 6th Rate combatant may be clumsy and extremely hesitant to throw a punch or level a gun.
-They will actively seek to avoid combat even if it puts them at greater risk.
+They will actively seek to avoid combat even if it puts them, or others, at greater risk.

-- A 5th Rate combatant has neither background nor formal training, but is generally capable and will be prepared to defend themselves if pressed.
+- A 5th Rate combatant has neither background nor formal training, but is generally capable and prepared to defend themselves if pressed.

 - A 4th Rate combatant will have had a bit of experience, either from some basic training or simply from having a rough background, but it hasn’t been consolidated.